digitalbricklayer/techteapotcom/src/content/posts/banned-from-pandora-internet-radio-station.md

 aliases: [/banned-from-pandora-internet-radio-station/]
 ---

 Sigh.
-Just received this email from the folks at <a href="http://www.pandora.com/">Pandora</a>.
+Just received this email from the folks at [Pandora](http://www.pandora.com/).
 What a shame, Pandora is by far the best internet radio station out there.

 <blockquote>hi, it's Tim,